cybozu-go/rook/Documentation/ceph-cluster-crd.md

           accessModes:
             - ReadWriteOnce
 ```

+If you want to use dm devices like logical volume, please replace `/dev/sdb` with their device names like `/dev/vg-name/lv-name`.

 For a more advanced scenario, such as adding a dedicated device you can refer to the [dedicated metadata device for OSD on PVC section](#dedicated-metadata-and-wal-device-for-osd-on-pvc).